Learning Outcomes

 Compass Award

-Educational Psychology (Course Learning Outcome) Credit Discipline
+Government (Course Learning Outcome) Credit Discipline

-Culinary Arts (Program Learning Outcome) Credit Program (tied)
+Nursing (Program Learning Outcome) Credit Program

 Documents